gaultier/blog/an_optimization_and_debugging_story_go_dtrace.md

 <object alt="CPU Profile" data="popx_profile.svg" type="image/svg+xml"></object>

-- Pretty much all of the time (97%) in the test is spent in `NewMigrationBox`.
+- Pretty much all of the time (97%) in the test is spent in `NewMigrationBox` which applies SQL migrations.
+Strange.
 - Pretty much all of the time (90+%) in `NewMigrationBox` is spent sorting.
 Maybe it is fine, but still surprising and worth investigating.

 ## Get a precise timing